appy-one/acebase/README.md

 ### Include more data in indexes (NEW!)

-If your query use filters on multiple keys you could create seperate indexes on each key, but you can also include that data into a single index.
-This will speed up the query even more in most cases:
+If your query uses filters on multiple keys you could create separate indexes on each key, but you can also include that data into a single index.
+This will speed up queries even more in most cases:

 ```javascript
 db.createIndex('songs', 'year', { include: ['genre'] })